16 Things to Never Do at the Gym

 Don’t hit on people

 We all have some degree of body odor—but you should do your best to manage it around others.
 “There seems to be a fad amongst some men that feel it’s OK to be au natural and sport a ‘manly’ body scent,” says Josh Grimm, a NASM-certified personal trainer and an expert for Zeamo.
 “While that may be your personal preference, a gym is a closed-off space where many bodies are releasing toxins and impurities at once.
 We should all use deodorant.”
 Just don’t overdo it with colognes, perfumes, and body sprays—many people are allergic to these.
 Basically, you want to avoid strong smells, period.
-Also, make sure you know how often to wash your gym clothes.

 Don’t sit and scroll on your phone